itepastra/automapaper/README.md

 	sudo ninja -C build install
 ## Uninstalling
 	sudo ninja -C build uninstall
+## Running
+	if it's not installed, you can run it from the build folder using ./automapaper -W 256 -H 144 --fps 30 DP-3 ../test.frag where -W is the amount of cells horizontally
+	-H vertically
+	DP-3 the display output
+	and test.frag the shader that implements conway's game of life.
 ## Bug Reports
 Please file bug reports at https://github.com/itepastra/automapaper/issues
 ## Contributing